loganbvh/py-tdgl/docs/background.rst

 Boundary conditions
 ===================

-Isolating boundary conditions are enforced on superconductor-vacuum interfaces:
+Isolating boundary conditions are enforced on superconductor-vacuum interfaces, in form of Neumann boundary conditions for :math:`\psi` and :math:`\mu`:

 .. math::
     :label: bc-vacuum